 As far as 1st century Messianic movements go, which the early Jesus’ movement was, this was make or break since these groups never survived their leader.
 Jesus’ trial was the final showdown between him and the powers that be, Jewish and Roman authorities alike.
 To try Jesus meant his entire life and ministry came under review, his agenda and mission being scrutinised.
 How the gospels depict and interpret the trial are therefore an indispensable part of the Jesus story which must shape how we see him and what he did.
 Jesus came preaching the imminent kingdom of God and it this kingdom initiative that had come into sharp focus in the trial.

 Historians disagree on exactly what happened at the most famous trial in history.
 When you look at the gospel records themselves the trial proceedings were far from standard and there were many questionable agendas driving the convictions.
 However, the oddest thing about the trial was the accused himself, Jesus of Nazareth.
-For someone who’s life and life’s work about to come to a terrible end, he didn’t seem particularly fazed about it.
+For someone who’s life and life’s work was about to come to a terrible end, he didn’t seem particularly fazed about it.

 The first trial paradox is that no one could prove him guilty of a crime deserving death.
 Now that in itself is unremarkable.
 Sadly, there are a lot of innocent people that get wrongly convicted.
 His enemies could not prove his guilt and Jesus himself maintained his innocence yet from all indications, and this is where the paradox lies, he wanted the guilty verdict.
 He was almost entirely silent throughout the trial, never speaking in his own defence.
-The gospels writers depict him preternaturally foreknowing what would happen, predicting on several occasions that it would happen, and acting in very deliberate ways that it would happen.
+The gospel writers depict him preternaturally foreknowing what would happen, predicting on several occasions that it would happen, and acting in very deliberate ways that it would happen.
 Pilate was so surprised by his behaviour that he asked him if he understood that he had the power to release him.
 Here was an innocent man who confidently acted as such in the trial yet he wanted the verdict to go against him.
 Many commentators have remarked it is as if Jesus had a death wish.

 The true Messiah was never meant to be defeated much less killed.
 Being crucified, the most shameful death in the Roman world, meant you were God forsaken and you were definitely not YHWH’s anointed king.
 Jesus faced this prospect of destruction and complete humiliation yet deliberately acted in ways to help ensure that horrible end.
 Now martyrs, a word whose meaning we derive from the Messiah’s followers emulating his example, do embrace death in service of a greater cause.
-For Jesus martyrdom was not just a basic reality you had to square with if you engaged in dangerous revolutionary activity.
+For Jesus martyrdom was just a basic reality you had to square with if you engaged in dangerous revolutionary activity.
 Now some Jewish martyrs in the Maccabean revolt even believed their death could be a sacrifice that had the power to help save their people (4 Maccabees 6:28-29.)
 Jesus’ own sacrifice fit that mould and went even further.
 He believed and taught it was an integral part of his messianic calling and mission, the very means through which Israel’s story found in the scriptures would be finally fulfilled.
 No one had envisioned the messianic vocation in that way before.
 It is no wonder that neither his enemies, judges or closest disciples could fathom his desire to embrace the very thing all sought desperately to avoid.

 The second trial paradox flows from the first.
 Not only did Jesus uphold his innocence, he rather said his inquisitors stood accused.
 Now he was not just being defensive since he did not attempt to argue his innocence which was self-evident.
 It was also more than a tactic to get himself convicted by antagonising his judges.
 The final snippet of the famous exchange between him and Pontius Pilate recorded in John help explain his motives and reasoning.